moq-wg/moq-transport/draft-lcurley-warp.md

 Track:

 : An encoded bitstream, representing a single video/audio component that makes up the larger broadcast.
 See {{tracks}}.

+Variant:

+: A track with the same content but different encoding as another track.
+For example, a different bitrate, codec, language, etc.

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.